Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 Set the environment variable `AZURE_TEST_MODE` to `RECORD` to run your test(s) in record mode.

-After tests finish running, there should folder called `src/test/resources/session-records` inside your package directory.
+After tests finish running, there should folder called `src/test/resources/session-records` in your package directory.
 Each recording in this folder will be a `.json` file that captures the HTTP traffic that was generated while running the test matching the file's name.
 If you set the `AZURE_TEST_MODE` environment variable to "